 3D scanning technology allows traces of recovery and contactless scanning pieces of evidence.

 SMARTTECH has been researching the application of 3D scanning technology in forensics and criminology recently.
-The study was conducted in January at a temperature of -3 ° C. At first, a snowy trail was covered with a thin layer of dry powder, thus preventing reflections of light.
+The study was conducted in January at a temperature of -3 ° C. At first, a snowy trail was covered with a thin layer of dry powder, thus preventing light reflections.

-The single-measurement method was used to do six scans from different perspectives.
+During the test, we used the single-measurement method to do six scans from different perspectives.
 SMARTTECH3Dmeasure v2017 software provided accurate data in the form of a point cloud.

-3D scanners and printers can not only support polices activities but is also one of the best tools that modern police investigation forces can have in their equipment.
-Unlike the more traditional methods of archiving, the 3D scanner operates completely non – invasively and does not expose the footwear impression evidence to the risk of damage.
-At the same time, it is much more precise and allows you to collect even the smallest of details of the examined object.
+3D scanners and printers can support police activities and is also one of the best tools that modern police investigation forces can have in their equipment.
+Unlike the more traditional archiving methods, the 3D scanner operates completely non – invasively and does not expose the footwear impression evidence to the risk of damage.
+Simultaneously, it is much more precise and allows you to collect even the smallest details of the examined object.

-Additionally, the resulting scans in the form of a model can be added to the database and compared with other foot impressions around the world, even if the crime scene is no longer available.
-If you need physical imprints, then 3D printing based on a pre-made model will not only ensure a precision that surpasses traditional methods but also allows you to copy the imprint without exposing the imprint itself.
+Additionally, the resulting scans in the form of a model can be added to the database and compared with other foot impressions worldwide, even if the crime scene is no longer available.
+If you need physical imprints, then 3D printing based on a pre-made model will ensure a precision that surpasses traditional methods and allows you to copy the imprint without exposing the imprint itself.
 Besides, 3D printing can be used for creating a visualization of the proof.
-SMARTTECH together with Canon presented a complete solution at EUROPOLTECH 2017 fair.
-For more details, see the case study below.
+SMARTTECH, together with Canon, presented a complete solution at EUROPOLTECH 2017 fair.
+For more details, see the case study.